xiahualiu/docker-web/blog/content/cpp-hash-is-struct.md

 Because it is a template struct, you can add member varibles in your type specification, such as seed value to enable salted hash.

-Even the default specification for all `std` data types are stateless, you can and hash states as well for your own application.
+Even the default specifications for all `std` data types are stateless, you can add hash states as well for your own application.

 Salted hash also requires the `std::hash` to be created as a discret object to store the internal seed value, instead of being a conceptual function and never created in the software.

 ## Conclusion

-`std::hash` is designed to be a struct so that it gives the user more choice when designing the hash steps.
+`std::hash` is designed to be a struct so that it gives the user more freedom to design the hash process.